OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/faq.md

 ## Why are my getting the error "Cannot call fallback function from the proxy admin"?

-This is due to the [transparent proxy pattern](https://docs.zeppelinos.org/docs/pattern.html#transparent-proxies-and-function-clashes).
-You shouldn't get this error when using ZeppelinOS via de CLI, because ZeppelinOS uses the ProxyAdmin contract.
-More info in the [What's new in ZeppelinOS 2.2](https://docs.zeppelinos.org/docs/new_2.2.html) section of the documentation.
+This is due to the [transparent proxy pattern](pattern#transparent-proxies-and-function-clashes).
+You shouldn't get this error when using the OpenZeppelin SDK via its CLI, since it relies on the `ProxyAdmin` contract for managing your proxies.

-However, if you are using ZeppelinOS programmatically, you could run into such error.
-The solution is to always interact with your proxies from an account that is not the admin of the proxy, unless of course you want to specifically call functions of the proxy itself.
+However, if you are using the OpenZeppelin SDK programmatically, you could run into such error.
+The solution is to always interact with your proxies from an account that is not the admin of the proxy, unless you want to specifically call functions of the proxy itself.

 ## How do I use ES6 Javascript syntax in my tests?